Outis09/Data-Wrangling-and-Analysis/README.md

 I used the Numpy, Pandas and Matplotlib python libraries in this project.

+The Jupyter notebook i used can be found in [we_rate_dogs.ipynb](https://github.com/Outis09/Data-Wrangling-and-Analysis/blob/main/we_rate_dogs.ipynb)

 I have written an article on Medium detailing the insights I derived from my analysis.